FatimaKhan04/airbnbclone/README.md

-Creating an airbnb experiences clone using HTML,CSS, JS & React
+Created an airbnb experiences clone using HTML,CSS, JS & React